What are the skills to develop?

 Communication is a key element of our lives, but if taken to extremes (too much or too little) it can have terrible consequences.

 We are constantly opening up new communication channels for games, social networks, applications in smartphones, and this will cause anxiety from 'excessive contact' as well as 'detachment anxiety' when we have to do without it.
 The right ability to manage our communications is a skill that no one teaches today: we will have to learn it.

 2 - Knowing how to seize opportunities

-The average American freelancer has already done 11 different jobs within the first 30 years of life: at this rate, within a decade the world will be full of freelancers who have already worked on hundreds of different projects by their 30s.
-Short-range work (whatever the precarious workers around the globe may hope) will replace for many 'fixed' or long-term work.
+The average American freelancer has already done 11 different jobs within the first 30 years of life: at this rate, within a decade the world will be full of freelancers who have already worked on hundreds of different projects by the time they played 30.
+Short-range work (whatever the precarious workers around the globe hope for) will replace for many 'fixed' or long-term work.

 The world of work will only become even more fluid, and the centrifugal force will be the digital market, which will bring sellers and buyers, demand and offer, need and satisfaction faster and faster.